bizbudding/convertflow/README.md

 1. From the plugin root directory, run `npm install` to install dependencies
 2. Run `npm run build` to compile scripts

+Proudly developed by BizBudding Inc. and ConvertFlow Inc.